Kusumba Mosque

-Kusumba Mosque (কুসুম্বা শাহী মসজিদ) is a mosque in Manda Upazila of Naogaon District of Bangladesh.
-This mosque can be found in the village of Kusumba, which is its namesake.
-It was built in 1558–59 and is one of Bangladesh's national heritages sites.
+The Kusumba Mosque (কুসুম্বা শাহী মসজিদ) is a mosque, located in the village of Kusumba, in Manda Upazila, Naogaon District, in the Rajshahi Division of Bangladesh.
+It was completed in 1559, the mosque is one of Bangladesh's national heritages sites.
 The mosque is often nicknamed "The Black Gem of Bangladesh".

 History

 Construction on the mosque began in 1558 and ended in 1559, according to an inscription on the exterior of the mosque.
 During this period, Bangladesh had a string of Afghani rulers.
 The Kusumba mosque was built under one of the last Suri rulers, named Ghiyasuddin Bahadur Shah.
-The actual construction of the mosque was overseen by a high-ranking official named Sulaiman.
+The construction of the mosque was overseen by a high-ranking official named Sulaiman.
 Although the mosque was built under the Suri rule, the architectural pattern was not influenced by earlier Suri architecture of North India.
 Instead, the mosque was built in the style of other Bangladeshi mosques The Kusumba Mosque went on to serve as inspiration for other mosques in Bangladesh and Myanmar.

 Current condition

-Currently, the Kusumba Mosque does not look very similar to its initial construction.
-Most of the damage to the mosque was caused by an earthquake in 1897.
-This earthquake almost entirely destroyed the external wall that used to surround the mosque and many parts of the mosque itself, especially the domes on top of the mosque.
+The Kusumba Mosque was damaged by an earthquake in 1897.
+This earthquake almost entirely destroyed the external wall that used to surround the mosque and many parts of the mosque, especially the domes on top of the mosque.
 Although the earthquake caused severe damage, the main structure of the Kusumba Mosque survived.
 This might be a possible reason that the mosque is nicknamed Kala Pahar (কালা পাহাড়), meaning black mountain, or Kala Rotno (কালা রত্ন) which means Black Gem.
 Another possible reason for these nicknames comes from the original external wall that used to surround the mosque, as some sections of the wall were covered in black plaster.
 Since the original construction of the Kusumba Mosque, it has never been restored.
-However, some of the external domes damaged in the earthquake have been repaired by the Bangladesh Department of Archaeology.
-The mosque is now also officially protected by the department.
+However, some of the external domes damaged in the earthquake were repaired by the Bangladesh Department of Archaeology.
+The mosque is officially protected by the department.